biemond/biemond-orawls-vagrant-12.1.2/puppet/modules/orawls/README.markdown

-###orawls::control
+###control
-start or stops the AdminServer,Managed Server or a Cluster of a WebLogic Domain
+__orawls::control__ start or stops the AdminServer,Managed Server or a Cluster of a WebLogic Domain, this will call the wls_managedserver and wls_adminserver types

     orawls::control{'startWLSAdminServer12c':
       domain_name                => "Wls12c",